 This polar ride is just one among many annual holiday events and parties in NJ you can participate in.

 Turtle Back Zoo Holiday Lights event

 Another free event awaits for all interested in visiting Turtle Back Zoo.
 The event started on November 22nd, and it ends on December 31st.
 It is open to all ages!
-Enjoy in a nighttime stroll with your loved ones, while watching spectacular winter scenes and animal characters, or ride on a free carousel ride.
+Enjoy in the nighttime buy soma hair products stroll with your loved ones, while watching spectacular winter scenes and animal characters, or ride on a free carousel ride.